IamWorld/IamWorld/README.md

 ## 🚀 About Me

-I am a Data Engineer and Data Scientist with a strong background in statistics and aeronautical engineering.
+I am a Data Analyst with a strong background in statistics and engineering.
 With a Master's in Data Science and 10 years of experience, I specialize in:

 - **Data Engineering & ETL Orchestration**: Expert in **Azure and SQL**
 - **Machine Learning & AI**: Skilled in **PyTorch, Scikit-learn, and NumPy**